 \section{Error examples}

-Figures \ref{fig:error_misviz} and \ref{fig:error_misviz_synth} show example of errors made by GPT-4.1 on the test sets of Misviz and Misviz-synth, respectively.
+Figures \ref{fig:error_misviz} and \ref{fig:error_misviz_synth} show examples of errors made by GPT-4.1 on the test sets of Misviz and Misviz-synth, respectively.
 One example is shown for each error category.
-Each example shows the prediction of GPT-4.1 in blue, the correct answer in green, and the error category in gray.
+Each example shows GPT-4.1's prediction in blue, the correct answer in green, and the error category in gray.